Jennifer Blaylock

 B.A.
 Anthropology, minor in English, University of California, Berkeley

 Dr. Blaylock is a television and media historian with research interests in African studies, audio-visual archives, and postcolonial and decolonial theory.
 Most of her research focuses on Ghanaian media histories.
-Dr. Blaylock is currently working on a book manuscript entitled Making Media New: Race in African Media History.
+Dr. Blaylock is currently working on a book manuscript entitled The Promise of New Media, or the Racial Contours of Medium Specificity in Africa.
 In it, she theorizes the history of new media by examining representations of different media technologies—gramophones, radio, cinema, television, and mobile phones—in Africa to highlight the ways racial difference has been central to conceptions of media across colonial and postcolonial contexts.

 While researching the origins of Ghanaian television for her book, Dr. Blaylock was struck by the indirect but sustained involvement of UNESCO in Ghana’s broadcast history.
 While never taking as prominent of a role in the developments of Ghana’s television service as the Marconi telecommunications company or the Canadian and British Broadcasting Corporations, UNESCO nevertheless offered expertise and opportunities for networking and publishing.
 This led to her interest in studying UNESCO’s role in bringing together African broadcasters from across the continent for collaborative exchanges on the positive contributions of television for the development of Africa and the economic and technical struggles facing African broadcasters, strengthened pan-African networks in the immediate post-independence era.